spectrocloud/librarium/content/docs/15-compliance/00-fips-compliance.md

 |Only selected projects under a tenant needs to be FIPS enabled| Enable Project FIPS Support for the selected projects|Cluster Scope FIPS|
 |Only cluster scope FIPS to be enabled|Tenant and Project scope are not required| Enable only cluster scope FIPS mode|

-**Note:** when platform FIPS supported is enabled, then infra layers must be FIPS complaint.
+**Note:** when platform FIPS supported is enabled, infra layers must be FIPS complaint.

 <br />